 In the case of a member transitioning services to a different BCBA provider, the member’s new provider must notify the Behavioral Health and Developmental Disabilities Division Program Officer.
 This information can be found on the Applied Behavior Analysis Services webpage.

 Providers must utilize the Applied Behavior Analysis (ABA) Services Provider Transfer Request form to continue utilization of the member's authorized units of service.
+This information can be found in the Forms and Documents chapter in this manual.

 The member must continue to meet the eligibility criteria and service requirements.
 In addition, the following three (3) things are required: